Mrian07/Proyeksi/docs/user-guide/work-packages/work-package-table-configuration/README.md

 | [Attribute highlighting (Premium Feature)](#attribute-highlighting-premium-feature) | How to highlight certain attributes in the work package list? |
 | [Save work package views](#save-work-package-views)          | How to save a new work package view and how to change existing ones? |

-You can configure the work package table view in OpenProject to display the information that you need in the list.
+You can configure the work package table view in ProyeksiApp to display the information that you need in the list.

 You can change the header in the table and add or remove columns, filter and group work packages or sort them according to specific criteria.
 Also, you can change between a flat list view, a hierarchy view and a grouped view.